 You will initially study subjects including human anatomy, physiology, biochemistry, molecular biology, immunology, genetics and pharmacology.
-In your final year you will study specialist modules in topics such as endocrinology, genomics, neuroscience, cell pathology and cancer biology.
+In your final year you will study specialist modules in topics such as endocrinology, genomics, drug design, cell pathology and cancer biology.
 Many of our graduates progress onto medicine and dentistry programmes and the programme has been designed with this in mind.

 Your degree award

 Following student feedback, from 2017-18 we will no longer offer different streams for Biomedical Sciences, which gave students the chance to specialise in cancer, immunology, pharmacology or molecular medicine in their final year.
 We will only offer Biomedical Sciences BSc, which is accredited by the Institute of Biomedical Sciences, unlike programmes that specialised in one of the above streams.
 Module options will stay the same.
 This is an amendment to earlier versions of our printed prospectus for 2017 – 18 entry.